ziqingxiang/ziqingxiang.github.io/conference/DTVAC2018/schedule.md

 [Home](.) || **Schedule** || [Participants](participants)
 <hr />

-All the talks are in Room L-2620 at Three Gorges Math Research Center at China Three Gorges University in Yichang, Hubei, China.
+All talks are in Room L-2620 at Three Gorges Math Research Center at China Three Gorges University in Yichang, Hubei, China.

 ## Oct.
 14 (Arriving day)